dmolitor/mlb-data/README.md

 # Issues with the Data

-On several random baseball forums I've seen people complaining about the quality of this data.
+On several random baseball forums I've seen people complaining about the quality of MLB's Transaction data.
 I'm sure this complaining is warranted.
 As such, if there are mistakes or missing records, feel free to open an issue or pull request and fix this data!